Is ASMR Engineerable? A Signal Processing and User Experience Study: Abstract

 \section{Abstract}

-\gls{asmr} has been remarkably popular in the recent decade.
-While its effect has been validated through behavioral studies and neuro-physiological measurements such as \gls{eeg} and related bio-signal analyses, its development and triggers remain a subject of debate.
-Previous studies suggest that its triggers are highly linked with cyclic patterns: predictable patterns introduce relaxation while variations maintain intrigue.
-To validate this and further understand the impact of acoustic features on \gls{asmr} effects, we designed three distinct cyclic patterns with monophonic and stereophonic variations, while controlling their predictability and randomness, and collected \gls{asmr} triggering scores through online surveys.
-Then, we extracted cyclic features and carried out regression analysis, seeking an explainable mapping of cyclic features and \gls{asmr} triggers.
-We found that relaxing effects accumulate progressively and are independent of spatial orientation.
-Cyclic patterns significantly influence psychological and physical effects, which remain invariant with time.
-Regression analysis revealed that smoothly spread and energy-dense cyclic patterns most effectively trigger \gls{asmr} responses.
+\gls{asmr} has been remarkably popular in the recent decade, yet whether its effects can be deliberately engineered remains an open question.
+While \gls{asmr} effects validated through behavioral studies and neuro-physiological measurements such as \gls{eeg} and related bio-signals, the acoustic mechanisms that trigger it remain poorly understood.
+We investigate whether \gls{asmr} responses can be systematically induced through controlled acoustic design, hypothesizing that cyclic patterns where predictability drives relaxation and variation sustains intrigue are key engineerable parameters.
+Specifically, we design cyclic sound patterns with varying predictability and randomness, and evaluate their effects via a structured user study.
+Signal processing-based feature extraction and regression analysis are used to establish an interpretable mapping between acoustic structure and perceived \gls{asmr} effects.
+Results show that relaxing effects accumulate progressively, are independent of spatial orientation, and remain stable across time.
+Crucially, smoothly spread, energy-dense cyclic patterns most effectively trigger \gls{asmr}, suggesting that signal-level engineering of \gls{asmr} experiences is achievable.

 \glsresetall